rust-lang/reference/src/items/unions.md

 Unions have no notion of an "active field".
 Instead, every union access just interprets the storage at the type of the field used for the access.
 Reading a union field is equivalent to a [`transmute`]: The data in the union, no matter how it was stored there, is transmuted to the type of the field.
-Reading data at a bad type results in undefined behavior (for example, reading the value `3` at type `bool`).
+Just like with any other transmute, it is the programmer's responsibility to make sure that the data is valid for the field type.
+Failing to do so results in undefined behavior (for example, reading the value `3` at type `bool` is undefined behavior).
 For this reason, all reads of union fields have to be placed in `unsafe` blocks:

 ```rust
 # union MyUnion { f1: u32, f2: f32 }